Frequently Asked Questions about Duo 2FA

 How does Duo work with text messaging?
 If you are familiar with SMS based 2FA for your personal accounts, Duo is a little different.
 When texting codes to your device, it will send 10 non-expiring codes at a time.
 When you get a Duo prompt, you can enter a code from a batch you already recieved, or you can request a new batch.

 What if I'm traveling or in a location without service?
 If you've enrolled your mobile phone to get codes via SMS message, you'll get 10 codes per text message.
 The codes will be valid until you use them or request new codes.
 Just keep the text message for the next time you need a code.

 What happens if I don't have my phone with me?
-We recommend that everyone enrolls at least two authentication methods such as mobile phone and hardware token.
+We recommend that everyone enrolls at least two authentication methods such as mobile phone and Security Key.
 However, if you don’t have another option available and need to log in, you can contact the help desk for a bypass code.